Seirdy/seirdy.one/content/posts/website-best-practices.md

 - No requests after the page finishes loading
 - No 3rd-party resources (preferably enforced at the CSP level)
 - No lazy loading
-- No custom colors OR explicitly set the both foreground and background colors.
+- No custom colors OR explicitly set both the foreground and background colors for light and dark color schemes, knowing that these can be overridden.
 - A maximum line length for readability
 - Server configured to support compression (gzip, optionally Brotli and Zstandard as well).
 It's a free speed boost.
 - Supports dark mode via a CSS media feature and/or works with most "dark mode" browser addons.
 More on this below.